orifein/Intsights-Project/README.md

   - Linux\OSX:   sudo docker run -it -p 8118:8118 -p 9050:9050 -d dperson/torproxy
   - Windows: docker run -it -p 8118:8118 -p 9050:9050 -d dperson/torproxy

-This command will execute  is a non-caching web proxy with advanced filtering capabilities.
+This command will execute a non-caching web proxy with advanced filtering capabilities.

 After that, all you have to do is to clone the project, go to command line , get into the  specific directory of the project  and enter: